 - (a) Following receipt of the Application for Independent Medical Review, DWC Form IMR, pursuant to section 9792.10.1(b), the Administrative Director shall determine, within 15 days following receipt of the application and all appropriate information to make a determination, whether the disputed medical treatment identified in the application is eligible for independent medical review.
 For the purpose of this Article, "disputed medical treatment" means recommended medical treatment that has been modified, delayed, or denied by a utilization review decision issued pursuant to section 9792.9 or section 9792.9.1.
-In making this determination, the Administrative Director shall consider: - (1) The timeliness and completeness of the Application; - (2) Any previous application or request for independent medical review of the disputed medical treatment; - (3) Any assertion by the claims administrator that a factual or legal basis exists that precludes liability on the part of the claims administrator for an occupational injury or a claimed injury to any part or parts of the body. - (4) Other reasons, if any, that the application may be ineligible for independent medical review Any assertion by the claims administrator that a factual or legal basis exists that precludes liability on the part of the claims administrator for the requested medical treatment. - (5) The employee's date of injury. - (b) The Administrative Director may reasonably request additional appropriate information from the parties in order to make a determination that a disputed medical treatment is eligible for independent medical review.
-The Administrative Director shall advise the claims administrator, the employee, and the employee's provider, as appropriate, by the most efficient means available. - (c) The parties shall respond to any reasonable request made pursuant to subdivision (b) within fifteen (15) days following receipt of the request.
-Following receipt of all information necessary to make a determination, the Administrative Director shall either immediately inform the parties in writing that a disputed medical treatment is not eligible for independent medical review and the reasons therefor, or assign the request to independent medical review under section 9792.10.4.
+In making this determination, the Administrative Director shall consider: - (1) The timeliness and completeness of the Application; - (2) Any previous application or request for independent medical review of the disputed medical treatment; - (3) Any assertion by the claims administrator that a factual or legal basis exists that precludes liability on the part of the claims administrator for an occupational injury or a claimed injury to any part or parts of the body. - (4) Other reasons, if any, that the application may be ineligible for independent medical review Any assertion by the claims administrator that a factual or legal basis exists that precludes liability on the part of the claims administrator for the a specific course of requested medical treatment requested by the treating physician. - (5) The employee's date of injury. - (6) The failure by the requesting physician to respond to a request by the claims administrator under section 9792.9.1(f) for information reasonably necessary to make a utilization review determination, for additional required examinations or tests, or for a specialized consultation. - (b) The Administrative Director may reasonably request additional appropriate information from the parties in order to make a determination that a disputed medical treatment is eligible for independent medical review.
+The Administrative Director shall advise the claims administrator, the employee, and the employee's provider, as appropriate, by the most efficient means available.

-- (d) If there appears to be any medical necessity issue, the dispute shall be resolved pursuant to an independent medical review, except that, unless the claims administrator agrees that the case is eligible for independent medical review, a request for independent medical review shall be deferred if at the time of a utilization review decision the claims administrator is also disputing liability for the treatment for any reason besides medical necessity. - (e) The parties may appeal an eligibility determination by the Administrative Director that a disputed medical treatment is not eligible for independent medical review by filing a petition with the Workers' Compensation Appeals Board.
+- (c) The parties shall respond to any reasonable request made pursuant to subdivision (b) within fifteen (15) five (5) days following receipt of the request.
+Following receipt of all information necessary to make a determination, the Administrative Director shall either immediately inform the parties in writing that a disputed medical treatment is not eligible for independent medical review and the reasons therefor, or assign the request to independent medical review under section 9792.10.4. - (d) If there appears to be any medical necessity issue, the dispute shall be resolved pursuant to an independent medical review, except that, unless the claims administrator agrees that the case is eligible for independent medical review, a request for independent medical review shall be deferred if at the time of a utilization review decision the claims administrator is also disputing liability for the treatment for any reason besides medical necessity. - (e) The parties may appeal an eligibility determination by the Administrative Director that a disputed medical treatment is not eligible for independent medical review by filing a petition with the Workers' Compensation Appeals Board.